Species Production Guides

 References

-Chayka, Katy. (n.d.).
-Verbena hastata (Blue Vervain).
+Chayka, K. (n.d.).
+Verbena hastata (blue vervain).
 Minnesota Wildflowers. https://www.minnesotawildflowers.info/flower/blue-vervain

 Hilty, J. (2019).
 Blue vervain - Verbena hastata.
 Illinois Wildflowers. https://www.illinoiswildflowers.info/wetland/plants/bl_vervain.htm